sfaleron/pcg-wraps/README.rst

   git submodule init
   git submodule update

-This makes it easier to stay up-to-date with pgc-cpp, and also provides some data that could be useful for automated testing, when that gets implemented.
+This makes it easier to stay up-to-date with pcg-cpp, and also provides some data that could be useful for automated testing, when that gets implemented.

 .. _PCG: http://www.pcg-random.org/
 .. _SWIG: http://www.swig.org/